facebookincubator/ForgeArmory/ttps/cloud/aws/iam/escalate-old-iam-user/README.md

    have not used access keys in over 90 days.

-2. **Add or Remove from Group**: Depending on the parameters, the script will either add the identified IAM user to the specified privileged group or remove them from the group.
+2. **Add or Remove from Group**: Depending on the parameters, the TTP will either add the identified IAM user to the specified privileged group or remove them from the group.

 3. **Validate Changes**: Check that the changes have been made as intended within the AWS environment.

-4. **Cleanup**: If the `cleanup` argument is set to true, the script will remove the IAM user from the group.
+4. **Cleanup**: If the `cleanup` argument is set to true, the TTP will remove the IAM user from the group.